Binary Cubic Forms and Rational Cube Sum Problem: Introduction

-Results regarding integers having $3$ or more prime factors seem even scarcer.
-In fact, to the best of our knowledge, we know only one result due to Cai-Shu-Tian \cite{cst} which showed that for any odd integer $k \ge 1$, there exist infinitely many cube-free odd integers $n$ with exactly $k$ distinct prime factors such that $2n$ is a cube sum (resp. not a cube sum).
+A variant of Theorem B appears in Corollary \ref{maincor}.
+For example, Corollary \ref{maincor} applies to $ 27 \pmod d$ whenever $3 \nmid d$ but it is not covered by Theorem B. Further, in Proposition \ref{rank2unconditional}, we exhibit a certain family of primes $p$ which are congruent to $1 \pmod 9$ and are values of the cubic form $f(x,y)=(x+y)^3-9xy^2$, such that rank$_\Z \ E_p(\Q)=2$.

-In this note, given any natural number $k$, we produce many families of integers with $k$ distinct prime factors which are rational cube sums (see Proposition \ref{3factors1}, Proposition \ref{3factors2}, Proposition \ref{kfactors}), by using the ideas of sections 4 and 5 of \cite{ms}.
-In fact in the process, we have made the following two different reformulations of the rational cube sum problem.
+For a composite integer $n$ with more than one prime divisor, the results regarding expressibility of $n$ as a rational cube sum are far more scarce.
+After the classical work of Sylvester, Satg\'e \cite{sa}, others (cf. \cite{jms} and \cite{ms2}) have typically considered integers of the form $p^iq^j$ where $i,j \leq 2$ and $p,q $ are distinct primes with $p \in \{2, 3, 5\}$ and $q \equiv 2, 5 \pmod{9}.$ Results regarding integers having $3$ or more prime factors seem even scarcer and we are only aware of results in \cite{cst} which showed that for any odd integer $k \ge 1$, there exist infinitely many cube-free odd integers $n$ with exactly $k$ distinct prime factors so that $2n$ is a cube sum.
+In this context, we have a very general result for an arbitrary integer $N$: \begin{theorem'''}[Theorem \ref{Np1}]